 “Today, I still give a lot of my time for studying and practicing English,” she said.
 “It is amazing how much English and science knowledge I have learned at COD.
 However, it will never be enough.
 I am still learning and exploring about America and about my nursing career.
 Every day that I am still in school and pursuing my goal is a valuable learning time in my educational journey.”

-Pham also received the Bonnie M. Wheaton Scholarship while at COD.
-As a student who worked part-time while attending school full-time, Pham was grateful that the scholarship, low tuition and financial aid helped her afford pursuing her dream.
+Griffith also received the Bonnie M. Wheaton Scholarship while at COD.
+As a student who worked part-time while attending school full-time, Griffith was grateful that the scholarship, low tuition and financial aid helped her afford pursuing her dream.

 “By awarding me the Honorable Bonnie M. Wheaton Scholarship, COD lightened my financial stresses, which allowed me to focus more on the most important aspect of my life – education,” she said.
 “This encouraged me to ‘climb harder on the ladder of success.’
 Thank you to Mrs. Wheaton and everyone who helps to make the differences in my life.”

-After graduating from COD, Pham earned her Bachelor of Science in Nursing degree at the University of Illinois at Chicago, where she was a member of Sigma Theta Tau International, the Honor Society of Nursing.
-In addition, as part of her honor Capstone project, she worked as a research assistant on the project, "Factors Related to Oral Feeding Progression in Premature Infants."
-She was the first author for the project's research poster that she presented at the Midwest Nursing Research Society 2012 Conference is also a co-author for the project's manuscript that is currently under review for publication in the Advance Neonatal Care Journal.
+After graduating from COD, Griffith earned her Bachelor of Science in Nursing degree at the University of Illinois at Chicago, where she was a member of Sigma Theta Tau International, the Honor Society of Nursing.
+In addition, as part of her honor Capstone project, she worked as a research assistant on the project, “Factors Related to Oral Feeding Progression in Premature Infants.”
+She was the first author for the project’s research poster that she presented at the Midwest Nursing Research Society Conference is also a co-author for the project’s manuscript that was published in the Advance Neonatal Care Journal.

 “I could have finished my prerequisites at other colleges or universities, but I believe that COD is the best decision I have ever made in my educational journey,” she said.
 “The faculty and staff were amazing in helping me build a very solid foundation which plays a significant role in my accomplishments today!”